ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 Billing is based on the _total_ amount of resources allocated to the service.

-#### Scaling via the UI:
+#### Scaling via the UI

 Adjust the slider to raise or lower the resource allocated to your service.
 Click **Scale** button to trigger the rescaling and return to the dashboard overview.

-#### Scaling via the API:
+#### Scaling via the API

 Use the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/groups` endpoint to see and manage your service's resources.
 Sending a `GET` request will return current resource infromation, including which resources are adjustable.
-Send a `PATCH` request with the group you are scaling, the resources you are scaling, and the new values for those resources in the body of the request.
+To scale, send a `PATCH` request with the group you are scaling, the resources you are scaling, and the new values for those resources in the body of the request.

-#### Viewing resource information via the {{site.data.keyword.cloud_notm}} Databases CLI plug-in:
+#### Scaling via the {{site.data.keyword.cloud_notm}} Databases CLI plug-in

-Use the command `ibmcloud dbs groups` to see current resource information for your service.
-Scaling is not currently available using the CLI.
+Use the command `ibmcloud dbs groups` to see current resource information for your service, including which resources are adjustable.
+To scale,